Garatee/Selenium-Oracle-Analytics/README.md

 ### Installing Jupyter notebook
-You must run this program with jupyter notebook.
+You must run this program with jupyter notebook and selenium.
 To install, run
 ```
 pip install notebook
+pip install selenium
 ```